boardgameio/boardgame.io/README.md

-<p align="center"><strong>The project is in maintenance mode and not being actively developed.
-If you'd like to become a maintainer and take over development, please file an issue and discuss your plans.
-Your time and contributions are most welcome.</strong></p>
+<p align="center"><strong>The project is not being actively developed, but is pretty stable and used in several games.
+If you would like to become a maintainer, please file an issue to discuss.</strong></p>

 <p align="center">
   <a href="https://boardgame.io/">